Mohamed Zeeshan's Story

 All of these travels, debates and discussions around the world culminated in Zeeshan's first book - a lucid and provocative inquiry into India’s global power aspirations and the role of its foreign policy in fulfilling the dreams of the Indian people.
 Titled Flying Blind: India’s Quest for Global Leadership, the book was published by Penguin Random House, released in India in January 2021 and worldwide in May 2021.
 Following its release, Flying Blind received widespread acclaim from diplomats, journalists, politicians and academics around the world who lauded its honesty and provocative arguments.
 Terming it a lively, one-of-a-kind book on India, Shashi Tharoor called Zeeshan "one of the more exciting and readable young voices in the country."

-Zeeshan currently writes on South Asian affairs for The Diplomat and also hosts his own Sunday monthly column in the Deccan Herald - one of India’s leading English dailies - titled The Z Factor.
+Zeeshan currently writes on South Asian affairs for The Diplomat, and also hosts his own Sunday monthly column in the Deccan Herald - one of India’s leading English dailies - titled The Z Factor.
 Now into its second year of publication, The Z Factor has already built its own niche audience, owing to its punchy and argumentative treatment of the big national and international questions of the day.

 Aside from these columns, Zeeshan also writes regularly for various international newspapers, including The Telegraph (UK), The Straits Times, The Sydney Morning Herald, South China Morning Post, Haaretz, The National Interest, The Print, The Wire, ABP News, India Today and others.
 Zeeshan has also been interviewed and featured by various international outlets, including The Hindu, The Times of India, Aaj Tak, HuffPost Live, BBC Radio, Voice of America, SBS Australia, NDTV and others.
 For shorter but similarly provocative takes on our lives and times, Zeeshan takes to Twitter, where he is widely followed and also frequently quoted by the media.

 In early 2019, Zeeshan launched his life-long pet project, Freedom Gazette - an online policy advocacy initiative, inspired by the universal values of India's freedom struggle.
 Aimed at developing novel solutions that would bring together Indian society and build a sustainable growth story, the Gazette has attracted a cohort of brilliant academics and writers, both young and old, Indian and foreign, who are devoted to strengthening the ideals and principles of India's freedom movement.
 As Zeeshan wrote upon the launch of the Gazette, "The cause of Indian freedom inspired people around the world because it was a cause of universal values, rather than a struggle for ethnic supremacy or cultural domination.
 The cause was not the assertion of an ethnic or cultural identity of Indian-ness; it was for the realisation of fundamental human rights."
+As Editor-in-Chief of Freedom Gazette, Zeeshan also hosts the Beyond the Headlines podcast with leading newsmakers, intellectuals and policymakers.

 But for all his work on India and the world, Zeeshan also has several side interests, including detective fiction, cricket and James Bond.
 Though he rarely speaks of it today, his love for writing was sparked by Enid Blyton, whom he still regards as his most favourite author - not too far ahead, perhaps, of Agatha Christie.
 He considers Hercule Poirot the best friend he never met, and he hopes to pen a detective novel of his own someday, inspired by Poirot's adventures.